-The severity of fault capability hazard is expressed by the total amount of surface rupture displacement (horizontal and vertical displacement) for both, primary on-fault and distributed off-fault surface ruptures.
+The severity of fault capability hazard is expressed by the total amount of surface displacement (horizontal and vertical displacement) for both, primary on-fault and distributed off-fault surface displacements.
 IAEA (2010) discerns between primary displacement ("typically in the form of direct seismogenic fault rupture") and secondary displacement ("typically associated with induced movement along pre-existing seismogenic slip planes (e.g. a triggered slip on an existing fault or a bedding plane from an earthquake on another fault) and non-seismogenic slip planes (e.g. localized fractures and weak clay seams)").

-Probabilistic Fault Displacement Hazard Analysis (PFDHA) determines the mean annual frequency of exceedance of different amounts of surface fault displacement.
+Probabilistic Fault Displacement Hazard Analysis (PFDHA) determines the mean annual frequency of exceedance of different amounts of surface displacement.
 Hazard results are expressed as fault displacement hazard curves plotting the mean annual frequency of exceedance versus surface displacement.
 Assessments should also comprise sensitivity analyses to show the influence of the various PFDHA input data and the sensitivity of results to the range of uncertainty.
 Unlike for ground motion hazard PFDHA is typically not applied during the planning and constructional stage of a nuclear installation as IAEA recommends that "an alternative site should be considered" in cases "where reliable evidence shows that there may be a capable fault with the potential to affect the safety of a plant" (IAEA, 2010, para.
 8.8).
-PFDHA is therefore generally applied to existing plants where capable faults were identified during the lifetime of the plant8.
+PDFHA is therefore generally applied to existing plants where capable faults were identified during the lifetime of the plant8.
 As a consequence plants are originally not designed against any surface displacement.
-A pending problem of PFDHA is that only a small number of assessments has been performed so far and that assessments are based on very limited numbers of observations of displacements along primary faults and distributed off-fault surface ruptures (see chapter 4.3.3, page 87).